-Junior Inter Regional Championships Relay and open score event
+Junior Inter Regional Championships Relay

 A National event at Tankersley Wood

 Results are up from the relays today:

 Routegadget and winsplits are on the links above.

 Hope you all enjoyed the relays.
 Thanks to the main organising team - Amanda Crawshaw (Organiser), Charlie Adams (Planner) and John Hurley (Controller) and of course all of our other volunteers, many of whom were just like all the competitors spending a second day getting very damp and soggy...

 Control 74 seemed to be having an off day - it was having intermittent problems.
 In general if a punch isn't beeping or flashing take out the card and try again 2/3 more times, leaving it in almost certainly won't work.
 If it still isn't working then at level B events and above there should be a backup manual punch that you can use to punch your map.
 For the extra few seconds it takes it is worth it as normally you would not be reinstated.
 Checking the box later it seems fine - battery life is OK, firmware is up to date so will investigate further.